Download FastCopy — The Fastest File Copier for Windows

 Frequently Asked Questions

-Answers to the most common questions about FastCopy, from safety to advanced usage.
+Answers to the most common questions about FastCopy, from safety and setup to advanced usage and troubleshooting.

 Is FastCopy faster than Windows Explorer copy?